idadwind1/vocab/README.md

 # vocab

 A CLI tool that looks up words and displays definitions, frequency data, etymology, synonyms/antonyms, and related words.
-Features a fish-shell-style interactive mode with autocomplete and autocorrect.
+Features a interactive mode with autocomplete and autocorrect.

 ## Install